fabriciorissetto/KeystrokeAPI/README.md

-# KeyloggerAPI
+# KeystrokeAPI
-A simple Keylogger API written in C# that works for any version of Windows.
+A simple Keystroke API written in C# that works for any version of Windows.
 It abstracts the access to the *win32.dll* and the handling of low level hooks (only keyboard for now).

 ## Instalation
 ```sh